President

 Con Statements

-Do you support the continued funding of $5.90, (of which $0.91 for Return to Aid*) per ASUCSB membership per quarter and $4.24 for summer quarter for the AS/KCSB-FM Professional Broadcast Media & Journalism Staff?
+Do you support the continued funding of $5.90, (of the $5.90 collected, $4.99 goes to the program and $0.91 for Return to Aid) per ASUCSB membership per quarter and $5.15 (of the $5.15 collected, $4.24 goes to the program and which $0.91 for Return to Aid) for summer quarter for the AS/KCSB-FM Professional Broadcast Media & Journalism Staff?

 Pro Statements